 Set Service CIDR.
 The Service CIDR block must not overlap with the CIDR block of the VPC, the CIDR blocks of the ACK clusters in the VPC, or the pod CIDR block.
 The Service CIDR block cannot be modified after it is specified.
 For more information about how to plan CIDR blocks for an ACK cluster, see Plan CIDR blocks for an ACK cluster.

 If you enable IPv4/IPv6 dual stack, you must specify an IPv6 CIDR block for Services.
 When you set this parameter, take note of the following items:

-By default, an ACK cluster cannot access the Internet.
+By default, the check box is selected.
 If the VPC that you select for the cluster cannot access the Internet, you can select Configure SNAT for VPC.
 This way, ACK will create a NAT gateway and configure SNAT rules to enable Internet access for the VPC.

 Access to API Server

 By default, an internal-facing SLB instance is created for the Kubernetes API server of the cluster.
 You can modify the specification of the SLB instance.
-For more information, see Instance specifications.
+For more information, see Specifications.